New Grads Vow to Pay for Children’s College

 According to a recent survey by the College Savings Foundation, 79 percent of recent grads possibly or definitely expect to save for their children's education.
 Of that number, 78 percent expect to start saving in the next five years.

 In contrast and of necessity, new grads are delaying other financial milestones, such as buying a home, or getting married, or having actual children to save for.
-Forty percent of grads said they planned to delay buying a home for financial reasons, as compared to 22 percent who graduated seven years ago.

 Perhaps most significantly, only 70 percent of those polled currently had a job, and it tended to take longer to land that first post-college gig than in previous years.
 Seven years ago, 55 percent found employment within three month.
 This year, that number was 46 percent.